deta/cloud-docs/docs/micros/getting_started.md

 #### Setup and Dependencies

-Within the directory `first_micro`, run the shell command:
+Enter the directory `first_micro`, and then run the shell command:

 ```shell
 npm init